FOREX-Commodity bloc rally deepens in wait for Fed

 to signal doubts over how soon it may make its next move.

-but it saw losses for a second day against the commodity bloc of
+but it saw solid losses for a second day against the commodity

 expectations of higher Canadian interest rates.